-ADSR (Attack, Decay, Sustain, Release) is a term used to describe the shape of sounds over time (see also envelope).
+ADSR (Attack, Decay, Sustain, Release) is a term used to describe the shape of sounds over time

 - Sounds that begin very quickly (for example a click) can be described as having a fast attack.
-Sounds that begin more gradually can be described as having a slow attack (for example: the sound of an apporaching car).
+Sounds that begin more gradually can be described as having a slow attack (for example: the sound of an approaching car).
 Removing the attack of a sound can significantly affect what we hear (bell example).

 - The Decay of a sound is the time which it takes for the attack portion of the sound to reach a steady Sustain.